 Cautious, star-cross’d fencers,

-A first few flights are flown, probing for weaknesses.
+A first few flights are flown, nose-probing weaknesses.

 Sarge hands out two rounds for practice,

 “Ya bleedin shower, there

 Won’t be a second chance wi’ them Germans!”

 As Sarge shouts, “March!” off they all sail